bellgutu/Proof-Ledger/src/docs/Technical-Architecture.md

 ---

-## 2. AI Backend (Genkit)
+## 2. Autonomous Logic (Genkit)

-All AI-powered features are built using Genkit, Google's open-source framework for building production-ready AI applications.
+All automation features are built using Genkit, Google's open-source framework for building production-ready applications with data-driven logic.

 - **Framework**: **Genkit** with **Google Gemini** models.
 - **Deployment**: Genkit flows are defined as server-side TypeScript modules (`'use server';`) and seamlessly integrated as server actions within the Next.js application, ready for deployment to any serverless environment.